 IN THIS ARTICLE

-- Creating a private and public encryption key pair
+- Create a private and public encryption key pair

-- Creating a CSR file based on the new insecure key
+- Create a CSR file based on the new insecure key

-- Copying the need CSR file off the cluster to submit to your CA
+- Copy the CSR file off the cluster to submit to your CA

 - Admin privileges to your Qumulo cluster